datacamp/courses-introduction-to-python/chapter3.md

 sorted(___, reverse = ___)
 ```

-Two lists have been created for you in the editor.
+Two lists have been created for you on the right.
 Can you paste them together and sort them in descending order?

 Note: For now, we can understand an [_iterable_](https://docs.python.org/2/glossary.html#term-iterable) as being any collection of objects, e.g. a List.